-LAAVU is a Detroit-based architectural design practice, dedicated to city-building.
+LAAVU is a Detroit-based architectural design practice, rooted in city-building.

 We provide full-service pre-development, architecture, interior architecture and object design/build services.